vilmabezerra/project-meteo-pareto/README.md

 Notice that, if there is no entry from the last 30 days, the prediction could not be done.

+#### Download CSV file with all entries

+The request bellow should be used to get a CSV file with all entries available in database

+    GET /climate/csv

+A file named climateEntries.csv should be downloaded

 ### Tips

 - In order to manually test the functional requisites, Postman tool is advised

+	Obs: Postman does not work with the requests that should download files